 - Weight management clubs

-- Healthcare from birth through to your pet’s senior years including puppy and kitten clubs, junior and senior clubs
+- Healthcare from birth through to your pet’s senior years including junior and senior checks

 - Travel Clinics